mjhea0/django-interactive-charts-post/README.md

 1. `loadChart` loads chart data from the Django endpoint into the chart
 2. `loadAllCharts` loads all the charts

-> Note that we used jQuery's AJAX function.
-Feel free to use plain JavaScript requests.
+> Note that we used jQuery to handle the AJAX requests for simplicity.
+Feel free to use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) instead.

 Inside *shop/urls.py* create a new view: